 Pricing strategy

-The Basel Standard is licensed by usage scope.
+Licensed by usage scope.
 One purchase.
-Twelve months of updates.
-Continued use of every version released during the active term.
+Twelve months of updates and support.
+Continued use of every version released during that term.

 What is being purchased